By Apollo 24|7, Published on- 01 November 2022 & Updated on - 04 November 2022

 While antibiotics can address the symptoms, these might not be enough to prevent complications of the bile draining properly.
 The infection can worsen if the condition is left untreated.

-Pancreatitis: Unchecked gallstones increase your risk of developing pancreatitis, where the stone blocks the pancreas opening.
-The patient might feel a sudden pain in the upper abdomen, which slowly intensifies.
+Pancreatitis: Unchecked gallstones increase the risk of developing pancreatitis, a condition in which the stone blocks the pancreas opening.
+The patient might feel a sudden pain in the upper abdomen that slowly intensifies.
 The pain might spread to the back, and the affected individual might feel uncomfortable after eating a meal.

 Diarrhoea, loss of appetite, sickness, and abdomen tenderness are other symptoms a patient might experience.
 Hospitalisation and constant medical supervision might be required to address these issues.
 People getting their gallstones checked may cure acute pancreatitis faster.

-Jaundice: This is a very common complication that occurs when suffering from gallbladder stones.
-It happens when a gallstone gets released into the bile duct from the gallbladder.
-The symptoms include itching, dark-coloured urine, yellow skin and pale stools.
+Jaundice: This is a very common complication of gallbladder stones.
+It occurs when a gallstone is released into the bile duct from the gallbladder.
+Symptoms include itching, dark-coloured urine, yellow skin, and pale stools.

 Jaundice can get worse if a patient neglects the initial symptoms of gallbladder stones.
 Prompt medical supervision will enable the doctor to analyse the condition of the stones.
 It will help them develop the necessary treatment plan.